Series 9 and 10 - General Securities Sales Supervisor Exam

 Please see Register a New Candidate for more information on the registration process.

-The Series 9/10 Examination is designed to assess the competency of General Securities Sales Supervisors in the following fields:
+The Series 9/10 Exam is designed to assess the competency of General Securities Sales Supervisors in the following fields:

 - Sale of Corporate Securities